openstack-archive/pylockfile/trunk/doc/lockfile.rst

 There is a :class:`_FileLock` base class which can be used as the foundation for other locking schemes.
 For example, if shared filesystems are not available, :class:`_FileLock` could be subclassed to provide locking via an SQL database.
+There are some limitations in the test cases which would have to be resolved (looking for particular files in the filesystem, for example).

 FileLock Objects
 ----------------

-:class:`FileLock` objects support the :term:`context manager` protocol use with the statement:`with` statement.
+:class:`FileLock` objects support the :term:`context manager` protocol used by the statement:`with` statement.

 :class:`FileLock` has the following user-visible methods: